mnikander/cpp_sequence/README.md

 Otherwise, the following stages are not even executed -- so we are not wasting any CPU cycles. ;)

 At the end of a pipeline, a sink receives the result and writes it to some sort of output variable or container.
+After that, the source pushes the next value through the pipeline.

 ## Getting started